ParadoxAlarmInterface/pai/README.md

 * OrangePi 2G-IOT, NanoPi NEO, Raspberry Pi 3 through their built in Serial Port (with a level switch!)
 * Ubuntu Server 16.04.3 LTS
 * Paradox MG5050 panel
+* [Signal Cli](https://github.com/AsamK/signal-cli) through a DBUS interface
+* Pushbullet.py

 ## Structure

 * __Paradox__: Object that interfaces with the panel and keeps some internal state.
 Accepts commands to control partitions, zones and outputs.
 Exposes changes and events

 * __Interfaces__: Expose interfaces to the outside world.
-Currently MQTT and Pushbullet are supported, but other are planned and almost any other is supported.
+Currently, MQTT, Signal and Pushbullet are supported, but other are planned and almost any other is supported.

 * __Connections__: Handle communication with the panel, at a lower level.
 Currently, only Serial connections are supported.